-Alternative/Complimentary Health Care Exclusions: Expenses for chelation therapy (except as may be medically necessary for treatment of mental health, acute arsenic, gold, mercury, or lead poisoning) and for diseases due to clearly demonstrated excess of copper or iron.
-Expenses for prayer, religious healing, or spiritual healing, except services provided by a Christian Science Practitioner.
-Expenses for naturopathic, Naprapathy services or treatment/supplies.
-Expenses for homeopathic treatments/supplies that are not FDA approved.
+Alternative/Complimentary Health Care Exclusions:

+- CExpenses for chelation therapy (except as may be medically necessary for treatment of mental health, acute arsenic, gold, mercury, or lead poisoning) and for diseases due to clearly demonstrated excess of copper or iron. - PExpenses for prayer, religious healing, or spiritual healing, except services provided by a Christian Science Practitioner. - Expenses for naturopathic, Naprapathy services or treatment/supplies. - HExpenses for homeopathic treatments/supplies that are not FDA approved.

-Autopsy: Expenses for an autopsy and any related expenses, except as required by the Plan Administrator or its designee.
+Autopsy: Expenses for an autopsy Autopsies are not covered.

+and any related expenses, except as required by the Plan Administrator or its designee.